 Collin Cox is Co-Partner in Charge of the Houston office of Gibson, Dunn & Crutcher.
 He is a business trial lawyer who represents plaintiffs and defendants in high-stakes commercial cases.
 Mr. Cox has been a lead trial lawyer in computer software trade-secrets cases, several actions related to the Bernard L. Madoff fraud, fraudulent-transfer cases, royalty disputes, patent litigation, and other business crisis situations.
 In each of his representations, he prides himself on his ability to get to the heart of a complex matter, making everything as simple as possible, but not simpler (to quote Einstein), to tell a winning story to a jury or judge.

 He continues to be one of the youngest trial lawyers in Texas to receive band ranking recognition in commercial litigation from Chambers USA, in which clients have praised him as “a go-to trial lawyer” who is commercially savvy and a strategic thinker.
 As Chambers USA put it, “He is a tremendous commercial litigator with extensive trial experience.
 He’s very smart and easy to work with.
 He has a wonderful ability on his feet and is very good in a trial setting.”

 Mr. Cox was one of 59 Americans selected as a Presidential Leadership Scholar, completing a year-long leadership curriculum centered around four presidential administrations.
-He currently serves on the board of directors for the Houston Bar Association, as Treasurer of Houston Volunteer Lawyers, on the Executive Committee of UTHealth Development, and as Vice President of Da Camera of Houston.
+He currently serves as Secretary of the Houston Bar Association, as President-Elect of Houston Volunteer Lawyers, and as Chairman and President of Da Camera of Houston.
 Mr. Cox is the past Chairman of the Buffalo Bayou Partnership and the Texas Lyceum, the pre-eminent leadership organization for Texans younger than 45.